 Consider joining us this spring for CS35, i.e., "CS5, part 2"!

-In the spring of 2017, we again invite students to join a still-new CS course, numbered 35 and titled "CS for Insight".
+In the spring of 2018, we again invite students to join a still-evolving CS course, numbered 35 and titled "CS for Insight".
 We're especially looking for people who'd be interested in helping experience - and refine - the long-term vision for the course.

 Our motivation is to develop and practice "investigative computing" skills.